 The Princess of Wales Conservatory hosted the festival, which was decorated with several displays referring to Thailand’s life and culture.

 Apparently, Thailand “is home to 10 per cent of all of the world’s flowering plants”.
-How stunning as it may sound, it is true that flowers are used in many ways in Thailand including medicine, cooking and worship, which explains the importance of floral plants in this country…The highlight of this Thai-inspired Festival was the “Bang Pa-In inspired orchid palace”.
+However stunning it may sound, it is true that flowers are used in many ways in Thailand including medicine, cooking and worship, which explains the importance of floral plants in this country…The highlight of this Thai-inspired Festival was the “Bang Pa-In inspired orchid palace”.

 Orchids were literally surrounding the floating palace, which was an obvious delight for the eyes, as well as it brought the “wow factor” into the tropical glasshouse!